ordercloud-api/ordercloud-javascript-sdk/docs/Me.md

 var apiInstance = new OrderCloud.Me();

-var productID = "productID_example"; // String | ID of the product.

 var opts = {
+  'orderID': "orderID_example", // String | ID of the order.
   'search': "search_example", // String | Word or phrase to search for.
   'searchOn': "searchOn_example", // String | Comma-delimited list of fields to search on.
   'sortBy': "sortBy_example", // String | Comma-delimited list of fields to sort by.